okbob/plpgsql_check/README.md

 plpgsql_check
 =============

-plpgsql_check is next generation of plpgsql_check.
+plpgsql_check is next generation of plpgsql_lint.
 It allows to check source code by explicit call plpgsql_check_function.

 PostgreSQL 9.3 is required.